jmettraux/rufus-scheduler/README.md

 It's used to determine if the job frequency is higher than the scheduler frequency (it raises an ArgumentError if that is the case).

 ### next_time

+Returns the next time the job will trigger (hopefully).

 ## CronJob methods